dvdmtw98/notes/My Vault/cyber-security/frameworks/aaa-of-security.md

 Process of verifying the identity of an user or system
 Prevent unauthorized access, Protect user data & privacy, Resource validity

-<u>Factors to verify authenticity</u>
-Something you know (Knowledge Factor): Username, Password
-Something you have (Procession Factor): ID Card, OTP
-Something you are (Inheritance Factor): Biometrics
-Something you do (Action Factor): Handwriting Analysis
-Somewhere you are (Location Factor): Geofencing

 #### Authorization
 Defines what actions or resources a user can access